kyriakidisdimitrios/kyriakidisdimitrios/README.md

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
 🎓 &nbsp;I'm currently pursuing a Master of Science in Advanced Software Engineering at University College Dublin.\
-👨🏻‍💻 &nbsp;I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.\
+👨🏻‍💻 &nbsp;I'm on track for learning more about low latency languages C/C++.\
-✍️ &nbsp;In my free time, I pursue Graphic Design and Music Production as hobbies/side hustles.\
+✍️ &nbsp;In my free time, I enjoy working with WebSockets to develop real-time applications and enhance my skills in building interactive web solutions.\
 💬 &nbsp;Feel free to reach out to me for consulting and volunteering, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at [kyriakidis.demetrios@gmail.com](mailto:kyriakidis.demetrios@gmail.com)!
 I'll try to respond as soon as I can.